iremkapucuoglu/p4b-website/content/en/tutorials/external_layer.md

 #### 2) Import the layer from URL

 2.1) You can add layer by using your own url.
 Paste the URL for your layer where it says "source url" and click "add".
-A source URL for Freiburg is utilized in this illustration.
+A source URL for Freiburg is utilized in this illustration. _Note that only WMS layers can be added and the URL should be the GetCapabilitiesURL._

 <img src="/images/tutorials/External-layers/external-layer5-url-en.webp" alt="external layer8" style="max-height:400px;"/>